-A middle school student's EOCT score is utilized for the high school's participation rate (the following year) provided the student was enrolled in the same district for middle and high school.
+A middle school student's EOC score is utilized for the high school's participation rate (the following year) provided the student was enrolled in the same district for middle and high school.
 In this event, the count of assessments taken at the middle school is added to both the numerator and denominator of the high school's participation rate.

-The count of grade 11 students flagged in SR as Students with Disabilities (SWD) and flagged as taking a GAA is also added to both the numerator and denominator of the high school's participation rate.
+Georgia Department of Education June 2, 2015 • Page 10 of 61 All Rights Reserved The count of grade 11 students flagged in SR as Students with Disabilities (SWD) and flagged as taking a GAA is also added to both the numerator and denominator of the high school's participation rate.